Skip to content

 Display Python code as a live, interactive visualization.

-IMPORTANT — always provide a short name (e.g. "Temperature chart") so the visualization can be identified in the feed.
-The description is optional but helpful.
+IMPORTANT — always provide a short name (e.g. "Temperature chart") so the visualization is easy to find in the feed.

 IMPORTANT — after calling this tool, always present the returned url to the user as a clickable Markdown link: [Show Visualization](url)